Introduction to PostgreSQL where in array

 - We must install PostgreSQL in our system.

-- We require basic knowledge about PostgreSQL.
+- Require basic knowledge of PostgreSQL.

 - We must require a database table to perform where in the array.